-Whether you want to take a full gap year off, or just a semester or two, we have an exciting selection of impactful GVI nature conservation and community development volunteer and internship programs to choose from.
+Whether you want to take a full gap year off, a semester or two or a couple months sabbatical, we have an exciting selection of impactful GVI nature conservation and community development volunteer and internship programs to choose from.

-Take a look at the reasons and benefits of taking a gap year, as well as the types and locations that GVI’s award-winning programs have to offer you.
+Take a look at the reasons for, and benefits of, taking a gap year, as well as the focuses and locations that GVI’s award-winning programs have to offer you.

 “What do you want to do for the rest of your life?” is a daunting question.